hanatonikkou/xous-book/src/ch02-00-server-architecture.md

 The above `send_message()` would yield the remaining quantum of time for the parent thread, and dispatch into the child thread.
 The child would receive the message, do "something useful" and return a value to the caller.
 Assuming there was still time left in the quantum, this `return_scalar` would return execution back to the parent thread!

-If the message was not blocking, the parent thread would continue executing until its quantum is completed, and then the child thread would handle the message only then.
+If the message was not blocking, the parent thread would continue executing until its quantum is completed, and the child thread would handle the message only then.
 Assuming the child  thread can handle the response very quickly, it would yield the remainder of its quantum once it completed doing "something useful" and it returned to the top of its loop where it calls `receive_message()`, and found its input queue to be empty.

 Thus, Xous is carefully coded such that everything blocks if it's not being used, using the idiom above.
-Crates like `crossbeam` are implemented using `condvar` which intenally uses servers and messages to ensure that blocking waits are efficient.
+Crates like `crossbeam` are implemented using `condvar` which internally uses servers and messages to ensure that blocking waits are efficient.

 So, in general, if the CPU load bar is pegged to 100% and nothing is "going on" (perhaps just a spin-wait), it's considered a bug.